cityssm/faster-web-helper/modules/worktechUpdate/README.md

   - If the hash is found in the WorkTech resources, ensure the transaction date/time is correct.

 - If it's a `DC ISSUE` record, create a new resource record.

-- If it's a `RETURN BIN` record, it could be related to the direct charge, or not.
-  It needs to be verified with `W217`.

-  - If verified, proceed with return process.

 - If it's a `RETURN TO INV` record or a verified `RETURN BIN` record: